 E. “Fair Use” means certain use of a copyrighted work in particular circumstances that does not constitute infringement.
 Fair use for activities such as criticism, comment, news reporting, teaching (including limited copying for classroom use), scholarship, or research may or may not constitute infringement, depending on the nature and extent of the use.
-Determining whether use is a fair use requires applying four factors set out in Section IV(B)(2) of this policy.
+Determining whether use is a fair use requires applying four factors set out in Section IV(B)(2) of this regulation.

 F. “Sponsored” or “Externally Contracted Works” means any copyrighted work developed using funds supplied under a contract, grant, or other arrangement between UNCSA and a third party, including a sponsored research agreement.

 G. “Student” means any individual enrolled in a course at UNCSA.
 Students include high school students, undergraduates, graduate students, visiting students, post-baccalaureate students, and non-degree students enrolled in credit-producing courses.
-For purposes of this policy, the term “students” includes teaching, graduate, and research assistants.
+For purposes of this regulation, the term “students” includes teaching, graduate, and research assistants.

 H. “Student Work” means a work created by a Student including, but not limited to: papers, creative writing, computer programs, theses, dissertations, choreography, visual art works, designs, musical works, films, videos, digital works and other creative works of UNCSA students.

-I. “Traditional Works” or “Non-Directed Works” means a pedagogical, scholarly, literary, or aesthetic (artistic) work originated by a faculty or other EPA employee resulting from non-directed effort.
-Such works may include textbooks, manuscripts, literary or scholarly works, fixed lecture notes, distance learning materials not falling into one of the other categories of this policy, works of art or design, musical scores, poems, films, videos, audio recordings, or any other works of the kind that have historically been deemed in academic communities to be the property of their creator.
+I. “Traditional Works” or “Non-Directed Works” means a pedagogical, scholarly, literary, or aesthetic (artistic) work originated by a faculty or other EHRA employee resulting from non-directed effort.
+Such works may include textbooks, manuscripts, literary or scholarly works, fixed lecture notes, distance learning materials not falling into one of the other categories of this regulation, works of art or design, musical scores, poems, films, videos, audio recordings, or any other works of the kind that have historically been deemed in academic communities to be the property of their creator.